VainF/Remix-DiT/README.md

 ## 0. Introduction
 The goal of Remix-DiT is to craft N diffusion experts for different denoising timesteps, yet without the need for expensive training of N independent models.
-Each expert only hanles a subset of the denoising tasks, and thus can extend the total capacity without heavily increase the active model size on each timestep.
+Each expert only handles a subset of the denoising tasks and thus can extend the total capacity without heavily increasing the active model size on each timestep.
 To achieve this, Remix-DiT employs K basis models (where K < N) and utilizes learnable mixing coefficients to adaptively craft expert models.

 ## 1. Preparation